jmsmith23/Unit-2-Project/README.md

 5. Under the URL select the "Body" option.
 On the next line down, be sure to select the "raw" box and in the drop down menu all the way to the right, set to `JSON`.

-6. In the box directly below these options, create your user.
+6. In the "Request" box directly below these options, create your user.
 To do so, first type a pair of curly brackets.
 Within the brackets, you will need to complete 3 fields: "name", "email", and "password".
 These must be written in JSON format, keys and values must be in quotes, keys must end with a colon and values must have a comma after them.

 Ex: